brstuckey/adlist/README.md

 # adlist
-Websites I want to block.
+These are domains I want to block.
+I don't feel like explainging why everyon entry is on this list.